ismrmrd/ismrmrd/protocol/README.md

          +--------+                +--------+

 ```
-Please note that the period where client and server are exchanging data entities, there is not a 1:1 relationship between ingoing and outgoing packages.
-In fact, it would be possible to create a reconstruction program that received no data but returned data (a simulation) or vice versa in the case of a calibration measurement that does not return images but stores calibration data in the reconstruction system.
+Please note that during the period when client and server are exchanging data entities, there is not a 1:1 relationship between ingoing and outgoing packages.
+In fact, it would be possible to create a reconstruction program that received no data but returned data (a simulation) or vice versa in the case of a calibration measurement that does not return images but stores calibration data in the reconstruction system. s